devadvent/puzzle-12/README.md

 # Dev Advent Calendar 🎅 Puzzle 12 - Xmas Tree Art 🎄

-> This puzzle will be less a puzzle and more a challenge.
+> This puzzle will be less of a puzzle and more a challenge.
 It will be different from the JavaScript puzzles before 😉

-The elves are having a little competition about who makes the most beautiful art about a Christmas tree, and since you've been helping them out a great deal lately, they invited you to participate.
+The elves are having a little competition about who makes the most beautiful art depicting a Christmas tree, and since you've been helping them out a great deal lately, they invited you to participate.

 ## 💪 The challenge

 **Create a representation of a Christmas tree with CSS.**

 In the file [index.html](index.html) you can find the HTML structure for the tree.
-It' absolutely valid to add more elements to the markup.
+It's absolutely valid to add more elements to the markup.
 Write your CSS code in [style.css](style.css).

 ### Rules

--   Don't just copy entire projects from the Internet
+-   Don't just copy entire projects from the Internet.
 -   Don't just load an image.
 Make the tree with CSS!

 ## 🚢 Ship your solution